syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## ResolveStartIndexOfGroup(Group group)

 In order to obtain the start index of a specific group in an SfDataGrid control, you can make use the `ResolveStartIndexOfGroup` method of the `DataGridIndexResolver` class.
-This method takes a Group object as a parameter and returns the corresponding group start index.
+This method takes a group object as a parameter and returns the corresponding group start index.

 Here is an example of how you can use this method to get the start index of a specific group: